Mother, daughter killed over witchcraft allegation in India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: An Indian mother and daughter were hacked to death by three men over allegations of witchcraft in the country’s remote tribal-dominated east, police said on Saturday.
+NEW DELHI: An Indian mother and daughter were hacked to death by three men over allegations of witchcraft in the country´s remote tribal-dominated east, police said Saturday.

 The 50-year-old woman and her young daughter were beaten by their neighbours before being attacked with knives on Wednesday night in West Singhbhum district in Jharkhand state.